Reviewing the appointed administrator

 - any new or relevant information about the adult's circumstances that may affect the appointment.

-If QCAT is satisfied that there are sufficient grounds for an appointment to continue, it can either:
+If QCAT is satisfied that there are sufficient grounds for an appointment to continue, it may either:

 QCAT may only remove an appointed administrator if it considers: